kdanesh/dataviz-project/README.md

 - opioid prescriptions: the number of 30-day prescriptions of any opioid

 As a start, I have made the following three plots (see plots folder in GitHub):
-- mean number of opioid-related payments by county in 2015 (map)
+- mean number of opioid-related payments by county in 2015 (map; currently lacking legend)
-- mean opioid prescriptions by county in 2015 (map)
+- mean opioid prescriptions by county in 2015 (map; also currently lacking legend)
 - mean opioid prescriptions vs number of opioid-related payments in 2015 (scatterplot)

 ### Challenges and next steps